Survey on the Evaluation of Generative Models in Music: Abstract

 \section{Abstract}

 Research on generative systems in music has seen considerable attention and growth in recent years.
 A variety of attempts have been made to systematically evaluate such systems.
-We provide an interdisciplinary review of the common evaluation targets, methodologies, and metrics for the evaluation of both system output and model usability, covering subjective and objective approaches, qualitative and quantitative approaches, as well as empirical and computational methods.
-We discuss the advantages and challenges of such approaches from a musicological, an engineering, and an HCI perspective.
+We present an interdisciplinary review of the common evaluation targets, methodologies, and metrics for the evaluation of both system output and model \strikethrough{usability} \corey{use}, covering subjective and objective approaches, qualitative and quantitative approaches, as well as empirical and computational methods.
+We examine the benefits and limitations of these approaches from a musicological, an engineering, and an HCI perspective.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{General and reference~Evaluation} \ccsdesc[300]{General and reference~Metrics} \ccsdesc[300]{Human-centered computing~HCI design and evaluation methods}